united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/datainfrastructure/postgresql_and_grafana_alerts.md

 your alert and declare the function for the alert.
 <!-- update https://learn.umh.app/course/alerts-in-grafana/ so that the tutorial refers the new data model-->
 <!-- also, add new screenshots of grafana-->
-- Subsection **A** is, by default the selection of your values: You can use the Grafana builder for this, but it is not useful, as it cannot select a time interval even though there is a selector for it.
+- Subsection **A**: You can use the Grafana builder for this, but it is not useful, as it cannot select a time interval even though there is a selector for it.
 If you choose, for example, the last 20 seconds, your query will select values from hours ago.
 Therefore, it is necessary to use SQL directly.
 To add command manually, switch to **Code** in the right corner of the section.